kyverno/chainsaw/website/docs/collectors/get.md

-# Events
+# Get

-Collecting namespace events can help understand what happened inside the cluster.
+The `get` collector is used to list and print resources in the cluster.

 ## Configuration

-The full structure of the `Events` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Events).
+The full structure of the `Get` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Get).

-### Single event
+### Single resource

-If a `name` is specified, Chainsaw will retrieve the specified event in the test namespace.
+If a `name` is specified, Chainsaw will retrieve the specified resource in the test namespace.

-!!! example "Collect event in the test namespace"
+!!! example "Get pod in the test namespace"

     ```yaml
     apiVersion: chainsaw.kyverno.io/v1alpha1